timbru/draft-sidrops-aspa-notation/draft-ietf-sidrops-aspa-notation-03.md

 This field represents the providers defined in section 3.3 of [@!I-D.ietf-sidrops-aspa-profile].
-Note that the normative constraints which are defined in that section mean that following :
+Note that the normative constraints which are defined in that section mean that following constraints apply to the content of ASPA objects:

-* There must be at least one provider-as.
+1. There must be at least one provider-as.
-* The customer-asid "asn" value must not appear in any provider-as.
+2. The customer-asid "asn" value must not appear in any provider-as.
-* The elements of providers must be ordered in ascending numerical order by the "asn" value of the provider-as field.
+3. The elements of providers must be ordered in ascending numerical order by the "asn" value of the provider-as field.
-* Each "asn" value for used for a provider-as must be unique.
+4. Each "asn" value for used for a provider-as must be unique.

+A generator MUST ensure that the output matches all these normative constraints.
+However, to be more resilient to input written by humans, a parser MUST accept a list of providers that is not correctly sorted (3) but otherwise valid.

 ### provider-as